TaygaHoshi/tt-project/Lists/List of Weapons - One Handed.md

 	+ This attack's precision roll is made against Constitution.
 	+ Deals 12 damage.
 Potency bonus to damage is doubled for this attack.
 	+ Applies slowed for 1 round.
-+ (Prepared) Quick Stab
++ (Prepared) Opportunistic Stab
 	+ Ignores weapon precision.
+	+ Attack the next foe who moves into or out of melee range.
 	+ Deals 12 damage.
 Potency bonus to damage is doubled for this attack.
-	+ Choose a target.
-	+ Attack this target next time they move into or out of range.

 ## Dagger (Light)
 + Aptitude: Strength
 + Stab